-There’s many portfolio, programme and project management (PPM) tools available today.
+There’s many project portfolio management tools (PPM tools) available today.
 These tools enable user to manipulate data and are used to present and report information to support informed decision-making.
 A technique is a procedure to accomplish a specific task and often uses tools to manipulate the data.

 Selecting PPM tools and techniques

-When selecting PPM tools and techniques it’s always best to consider the PPM maturity of the organisation.
+The PMO will normally select appropriate PPM tools and techniques.
+When doing so it is always best to consider the PPM maturity of the organisation.
 Tools can be expensive.
 Off-the-shelf packages doing everything can be tempting but can also be a waste of money if not used.
 It might be the case that a cheaper, simpler tool can be more effective than a more complex, more expensive tool.

 Having said that, many PPM tools are built around best practices and unless the organisation has very specific requirements which require a custom-built solution, most package tools will be adequate for many organisations.

 Different types of PPM tools

 Tools can be deployed in a single office or distributed across the organisation.
 Tools can be used individually, collaboratively or in an integrated way.
 The PMO provides training on tools and can also provide specialist consultancy to projects and programmes for issues which arise from using PPM tools.

 This is typically where a project manager uses a tool such as planning software or a spreadsheet on a single change initiative (programme or project).
 There might be several instances of the tool in use by different individuals.
 But each person uses it on a single change initiative.

 This is where multiple people access a single set of data through a tool.
 There might be several instances of the tool across the organisation.
 Each change initiative will have multiple users collaborating through the tool.